Variational simulation of higher-spin systems on qubit-based quantum simulators: Variational framework for encoded qudit simulation

-The Variational Quantum Eigensolver (VQE) is a pivotal example of VQA dedicated to finding the low energy eigenstates (e.g. the ground state) of a Hamiltonian, which is central to understanding the physical properties of quantum systems.
-In the VQE algorithm, a quantum state, denoted as $\ket{\psi(\vec{\theta})}$, is prepared through a parameterized quantum circuit acting on an initial state, expressed as $\ket{\psi(\vec{\theta})}{=}U(\vec{\theta})\ket{\psi_0}$, for a given N qubits.
-This parameterized quantum circuit, often referred as the ansatz, incorporates a set of tunable parameters $\vec{\theta}=(\theta_1,\theta_2,\dots,\theta_L)$, and $\ket{\psi_0}$ is the initial state.
-Varying $\vec{\theta}$ enables the output of the quantum circuit, namely $\ket{\psi(\vec{\theta})}$, to explore a segment of the Hilbert space, which is called reachable set.
-Notably, in circuits of significant depth, and thus a large number of parameters $L$, the reachable set can span the entire Hilbert space, allowing the preparation of any quantum state of $N$ qubits.
+The VQE is a pivotal example of VQA dedicated to finding the low-energy eigenstates (e.g., the ground state) of a Hamiltonian, which is central to understanding the physical properties of quantum systems.
+In the VQE algorithm, a quantum state, denoted as $\ket{\psi(\vec{\theta})}$, is prepared through a parametrized quantum circuit acting on an initial state, expressed as $\ket{\psi(\vec{\theta})}{=}U(\vec{\theta})\ket{\psi_0}$, for a given $N_q$ qubits.
+This parametrized quantum circuit, often referred as the ansatz, incorporates a set of tunable parameters $\vec{\theta}=(\theta_1,\theta_2,\dots,\theta_L)$, and $\ket{\psi_0}$ is the initial state.
+Varying $\vec{\theta}$ enables the output of the quantum circuit, namely, $\ket{\psi(\vec{\theta})}$, to explore a segment of the Hilbert space, which is called reachable set.
+Notably, in circuits of significant depth, and thus a large number of parameters $L$, the reachable set can span the entire Hilbert space, allowing the preparation of any quantum state of $N_q$ qubits.
 However, the goal is to keep the circuit as shallow as possible, focusing on the most relevant part of the Hilbert space.
 Specifically, VQE aims for a comparatively shallow ansatz that the reachable set contains the ground state of the Hamiltonian of interest $H$.
-Various ansatzes have been proposed, each differing in complexity~\cite{kandala2017hardware,Lyu2023symmetryenhanced,Wiersema2020,Haegeman2012,Vicentini2019,huang2022robust}.
+Various ansätze have been proposed, each differing in complexity~\cite{kandala2017hardware,Lyu2023symmetryenhanced,Wiersema2020,Haegeman2012,Vicentini2019,huang2022robust}.
 The expectation value of the Hamiltonian $\langle H \rangle = \bra{\psi(\vec{\theta})}H\ket{\psi(\vec{\theta})}$ is measured at the output of the simulator.
-One then iteratively minimize $\langle H \rangle$ with respect to the parameters $\vec{\theta}$ using a classical optimization algorithm, such as the gradient decent~\cite{Liu1989}.
-After a few iterations, $\langle H \rangle$ reaches its minimum for a special set of parameters $\vec{\theta}^*$.
-If the reachable set contains the ground state then the variational circuit with optimal parameters $\vec{\theta}^*$ produces the ground state of the Hamiltonian $H$.
+One then iteratively minimizes $\langle H \rangle$ with respect to the parameters $\vec{\theta}$ using a classical optimization algorithm, such as Adam~\cite{Kingma2014adam}.
+Ideally, after a few iterations, $\langle H \rangle$ converges to its minimum for a special set of parameters $\vec{\theta}^*$.
+If the reachable set contains the ground state, then the variational circuit with optimal parameters $\vec{\theta}^*$ produces the ground state of the Hamiltonian $H$.